explosion/spaCy/website/docs/usage/linguistic-features.md

 Keep in mind that your models' results may be less accurate if the tokenization during training differs from the tokenization at runtime.
-So if you modify a trained pipeline' tokenization afterwards, it may produce very different predictions.
+So if you modify a trained pipeline's tokenization afterwards, it may produce very different predictions.
 You should therefore train your pipeline with the **same tokenizer** it will be using at runtime.
 See the docs on [training with custom tokenization](#custom-tokenizer-training) for details.